Rick Smolan: Notable works

 An Australian film based on Davidson's book, called Tracks, was released in August 2013, starring Mia Wasikowska as Davidson and Adam Driver as Smolan.

 In 2015 Smolan published Inside Tracks:Alone Across the Outback via a successful Kickstarter campaign.
 The project was released in conjunction with the North American film premiere in late 2014 of the film, and combines Smolan's photographs, excerpts from Davidson's book, images from the film, and an interactive app.

 Most recently Smolan and Erwitt created The Good Fight: America's Ongoing Struggle for Justice.
 The book captures many aspects of the struggles of Americans who have experienced hatred, oppression or bigotry because of their gender, skin color, country of origin, religion, sexual orientation, disability or beliefs over the past 100 years.
 The book features more than 180 photographs, 63 embedded videos, over a dozen essays plus examples of music and lyrics that accompanied or inspired the struggle.

 The Good Fight became one of Amazon's top 100 books within a week after it was released, and People magazine chose it as one of the "10 Best Books of the Year".
 The TED organization sent a copy to all 1,500 members as the official TED Book Club selection.
 The book won numerous awards including The Independent Book Publishers' “Freedom Fighter” Award, and Ben Franklin Association awards for “History" and “Politics and Current Events".

+Smolan has acquired the television rights to Robert A. Heinlein's classic science fiction novel Tunnel in the Sky and has been developing a dramatic TV series based on the book.

+In 2023, Smolan was awarded the Ellis Island Medal of Honor, presented to individuals who embody the spirit of American patriotism, tolerance, brotherhood and diversity.
+Previous recipients include Bill Clinton, Elie Wiesel, Muhammad Ali, and Rosa Parks.

+In 2025, Smolan received the Photography Appreciation Award from the Hamdan International Photography Award (HIPA), an international photography award established in Dubai, United Arab Emirates, to encourage and spread the culture of photography across the world.